-Many cryptographic schemes use a hash function $\mathcal{H}$ (such as MD5 [72] or the American standards SHA-1 [56], SHA-256, SHA-384 and SHA-512 [57]).
+Many cryptographic schemes use a hash function \mathcal{H} (such as MD5 [66], SHA-1 [57] or more recent functions).
 This use of hash functions was originally motivated by the wish to sign long messages with a single short signature.
 In order to achieve non-repudiation, a minimal requirement on the hash function is the impossibility for the signer to find two different messages providing the same hash value.
 This property is called collision-resistance.

 It was later realized that hash functions were an essential ingredient for the security of, first, signature schemes, and then of most cryptographic schemes.
-In order to obtain security arguments, while keeping the efficiency of the designs that use hash functions, a few authors suggested using the hypothesis that $\mathcal{H}$ behaves like a random function.
+In order to obtain security arguments, while keeping the efficiency of the designs that use hash functions, a few authors suggested using the hypothesis that \mathcal{H} behaves like a random function.
 First, Fiat and Shamir [28] applied it heuristically to provide a signature scheme "as secure as" factorization.
-Then, Bellare and Rogaway [10-12] formalized this concept for cryptography, and namely for signature and public-key encryption.
+Then, Bellare and Rogaway [9, 10, 11] formalized this concept for cryptography, and namely for signature and public-key encryption.